Skip to main content

 • “Games that should cost about $0.99 cost you $10 and more.
 At this point, they literally should be free; that would be their real value.
 I don't care if the developer or a fanboy agrees or not, it's a fact.
 You got a badly made game which is the same as all their games plus it has microtransactions; it is plain thieving at this point.”

-• “The fact that each of their games is in reality worth $0.99 (if you remove the microtransactions entirely and remake the system so it doesn't feel like a mobile game or a game that had microtransactions) is also a fact.
+• “The fact that each of their games are in reality worth $0.99 (if you remove the microtransactions entirely and remake the system so it doesn't feel like a mobile game or a game that had microtransactions) is also a fact.
 So no matter what people or the developer tells you, stay away from their games.”

 • music